ofekatr/NASA-Mission-Control-Dashboard/README.md

 ## Description:
 A NASA dashboard app for managing and monitoring flights to habitable planets in the observable universe.

+## Architecture details:
+* Server
+    * Applies the principles and concepts of the Clean Architecture.
+    * Follows the Domain-Driven-Development approach.

 ## Implementation details:
 * Server
     * REST API, implemented in TypeScript, using Express.js.
     * Persistence using MongoDB via TypeORM.
-    * Applies principles and concepts of the Clean Architecture.
-    * Follows the Domain-Driven-Development approach.
+    * Consumes planets related data provided by public NASA resources.
+* Web App
+   *  Implemented in TypeScript, using React.

 ## Running Instructions: